VasileiosMakrygiannis/S-P-500-Stocks-Case-Study/README.md

 # S&P500 Stocks Project
-This project was created after the successfull completion of the 8 series courses of the "Google Data Analytics Professional Certificate".
+This project was developed  throught following the successful completion of the eight-course "Google Data Analytics Professional Certificate" series.

-I decided to proceed at the last optional course "Google Data Analytics Capstone: Complete a Case Study" because i knew it would give me a direct experience on the things i learned throughout the courses and i was able to use most of the tools that i learned and many more that i searched myself to create this outcome.
+I chose to undertake the optional "Google Data Analytics Capstone: Complete a Case Study" course because I wanted hands-on experience applying what I had learned.
+This opportunity allowed me to use many of the tools covered in the courses, as well as additional resources I researched independently, to achieve this result.

 <br>